Nabagopal Mitra: Hindu Mela

 In 1867, the National Paper published the Prospectus of a Society for the Promotion of National Feeling among the Educated Natives of Bengal by Rajnarayan Basu.
 Inspired by this booklet Nabagopal Mitra founded the Hindu Mela and the National Society in 1867.
 The mela was first known as the Jatiya Mela.

 He requested Jyotirindranath Tagore to recite poems he composed at the Hindu Mela.

-Young Narendranath used to visit the Hindu Mela.
+Young Narendranath, later known as Swami Vivekananda, used to visit the Hindu Mela.

 National Gymnasium

 At the Hindu Mela, Nabagopal Mitra laid much emphasis on gymnastics, wrestling and other traditional sports.
-In 1868, he opened a gymnastic school at his own residence, which he named National Gymnasium.
+In 1868, he opened a gymnastic school at his own residence, which he named the National Gymnasium.
 It became very popular and within a few years the school produced a number of physical education teachers.
-In the early 1870s the Lieutenant-Governor of Bengal George Campbell formulated a new educational policy.
-According to this new system, European style gymnasiums were set up in the government schools and colleges.
-The gymnasium of the Hindu College was equipped with parallel bars, horizontal bar, trapeze etc. The eldest son-in-law of Nabagopal Mitra was the instructor.
+In the early 1870s the Lieutenant-Governor of Bengal, George Campbell, formulated a new educational policy.
+According to this new system, European style gymnasiums were set up in government schools and colleges.
+The gymnasium of Hindu College was equipped with parallel bars, horizontal bar, trapeze etc. The eldest son-in-law of Nabagopal Mitra was the instructor.
 Mitra, realising the usefulness and necessity of the European equipments, attempted to assimilate them within the Indian tradition.
 So, at the National Gymnasium, while the emphasis was more on physical exercises, wrestling, sword fighting and stick wielding, gradually modern equipments like bars and trapeze were introduced.
 Mitra even employed a British trainer to train the Bengali Hindu pupils in European style gymnastics.

 Apart from the physical training, the institution was also instrumental in imparting the first lessons of nationalism to the future leaders of India.
 The foremost amongst them were Bipin Chandra Pal, Sundari Mohan Das and Raj Chandra Chaudhuri.
-Swami Vivekananda too, in his early life had joined the National Gymnasium.
+Swami Vivekananda too in his early life had joined the National Gymnasium.
 Once a British sailor was hit by the toppled pole of trapeze at the gym and became unconscious.
-Many of the onlookers fled but young Narendranath and his friends took courage and nursed the sailor for a few days until he was revived.
+Many of the onlookers fled but the young Vivekananda and his friends took courage and nursed the sailor for a few days until he was revived.